GreenTechie-afk/GreenTechie-afk/README.md

 ## 👋 Hey, I'm Kevin,

-Welcome to my corner of GitHub — where engineering meets sustainability, creativity, and edge.
+Welcome to my corner of GitHub — where engineering, systems thinking, and creativity collide.
 I'm an Environmental Engineering student passionate about designing and building tools that make sustainability more accessible, more honest, and way more interesting.

 ## 🚀 What I Do